triskaT/english-for-designers/02-first-impression/index.md

 # First impression

 _Hello there, I’m Tomas,_
-_aspiring 24 year old artist who loves playing games, listening to music, reading manga,manhwa, playing chess, challenging my own brain and delving into storytelling._
+_aspiring 24 year old artist who loves playing games, listening to music, reading manga, manhwa, playing chess, challenging my own brain and delving into storytelling._
 _I have gone many different paths while growing up, until I ended up back with what I enjoyed very young.
 Drawing.
 Since I have gotten on this path recently I don’t have projects that I have worked on.
 One that I would mention was my first +30 sec animation._

 ## Featured project